A List of 6 Podcasts to Help You Learn the English Language

 As long as you use it informally, it is perfectly proper and correct due to the fixed idioms’ standards.
 Not that you are going to use it in your academic research anyway.

-And what would you respond if a native English speaker tells you ‘Long time no speak?’
+And how would you respond if a native English speaker tells you ‘Long time no speak?’